 S Kipling Pkwy & W. Ken Caryl Ave, Littleton, CO 80128

 With a name like Sledding Hill Park, how could you pass this location up?
 Located in Littleton, this mostly undeveloped park’s main attraction is the terrain.
 The majority of the park is a north-facing slope, making it perfect for sledding!
-This park is very popular, but also very large so you shouldn’t have to worry about crowds getting in your way.
+This park is very popular, but also very large so you shouldn’t have to worry about the crowds getting in your way.
+This is one of the top sledding hills in and around Denver!

 Scott Carpenter Park